 Cost Of Living In Berlin: Fixed Monthly Expenses

-I recently moved to Mitte and now occupy a newly renovated, 70 square meter apartment in a sixth story Plattenbau.
-In addition to the central location, the apartment comes with hardwood floors, two bedrooms, a fully equipped kitchen, a laundry room, and bathroom with bathtub.
-While the second bedroom currently doubles as an office and guest room, there’s always an option to rent it out to a new roommate.
-This is my first unfurnished flat in Berlin and I’ve been having a lot of fun decorating.
+I moved to Mitte in January 2022 and now occupy a newly renovated, 75-square-meter apartment in a 18-story Plattenbau.
+In addition to the central location, the apartment comes with hardwood floors, two bedrooms, a fully equipped kitchen, a laundry room, and a bathroom with a bathtub.
+While the second bedroom currently functions as an office, gym, and guest room, there’s always an option to rent it out to a new roommate if the money gets tight.

 Why have I listed healthcare as a cost of living?
-Although employees may not think twice about healthcare as an expense because it’s deducted from their monthly salary, we’ve explicitly included it here for people coming outside of the European Union.
+Although many people don’t think twice about healthcare costs because it’s deducted from their monthly salary, we’ve explicitly included it here for people coming outside of the European Union.
 For example, if you’re Canadian like me, you won’t be used to seeing such a massive deduction from your monthly salary.
 I’m telling you in advance so you won’t be surprised when you get that first pay cheque.
 I also list it here so that freelancers are aware they have to pay out of pocket and assume the costs themselves.

-Note – Electricity prices in Germany are among the highest in the world and expected to increase significantly in 2022.
-Shop around for the best prices at CHECK24.
-Unfortunately, some electricity providers may decline your business if you’re new to the country and don’t have an established credit history – this happened to me when I first moved here.
-If all else fails, go with Vattenfall and switch providers at a later date.
+Unfortunately, some electricity providers may decline your business if you’re new to the country and don’t have an established credit history.
+This happened to me when I first moved here, so if all else fails, go with Vattenfall and switch providers at a later date.

 4) Internet: €55 per month